JonasHellrigl/JonasArduinoLibrarys/README.md

 # How to use Blink.h
-The Library contains 2 types of blinking
+Blink.h contains 2 types of blinking
 ## 1) Blinking Infinite
 This type of blinking, has a constant interval, that it blinks in